socrata/opendatanetwork.com/README.md

 ## Summary

+OpenDataNetwork.com is a web platform that aggregates, catalogs, and visualizes open data from various sources.
+It provides a centralized interface for discovering, exploring, and analyzing open datasets across different regions, topics, and categories.

+### Key Features
+- Dataset discovery through search functionality
+- Geographic data exploration for various entity types (regions, states, counties, cities)
+- Data visualization with interactive charts and maps
+- Comparative analysis of entities (comparing metrics across different regions)
+- Question-based interface for exploring data
+- Category and tag-based browsing of datasets

+The platform connects to an ODN Backend API to fetch data about regions, entities, and datasets.
+It serves as a comprehensive portal for open data discovery and analysis, making public datasets more accessible, searchable, and usable for various stakeholders including government agencies, businesses, researchers, and the general public.

-This document describes the data-driven aspects of the OpenDataNetwork.com website, details how and where the site is hosted and the lists location of the source tree.
+This document details the development environment, how and where the site is hosted, and lists location of the source tree.

 ## Datasets